modern-python/that-depends/docs/providers/singleton.md

     db: DatabaseConfig = DatabaseConfig()
 ```

-Because we do not want to resolve the configuration each time it is required, we provide it using the `Singleton` provider.
+Because we do not want to resolve the configuration each time it is used in our application, we provide it using the `Singleton` provider.

 ```python
 async def get_db_connection(address: str, port:int, db_name: str) -> Connection: